Kerberos is a network authentication protocol developed by MIT and is used at Penn as a means to authenticate to various applications and services.

 Kerberos for Macintosh preferences installer is available free of charge to members of the Penn community and is available for download using your PennKey and password.

-Kerberos for Windows 3.2.2 functions correctly in Windows 8.
+Kerberos for Windows 4.0.1 functions as expected in Windows 10.

 OS X compatibility

 The Kerberos for Macintosh preferences installer function correctly in all supported versions of OS X.

 The following documentation is available for this product:

 Note: No addtional configuration is necessary when you download and install the current Kerberos for Windows 4.0.1.
 These steps are for reference only.